A functional stable limit theorem for Gibbs-Markov maps: Background and Main results

 For observables $f$ taking values in some normed space $(\mathfrak{F} ,\left\Vert \centerdot\right\Vert )$, the \emph{ergodic sums} will be denoted $\mathbf{S}_{n}(f):=\sum_{k=0}^{n-1}f\circ T^{k}$, $n\geq1$.
 If $f$ is understood, we will simply abbreviate $S_{n}:=\mathbf{S}_{n}(f)$.
 To deal with observables $f:X\rightarrow\mathfrak{F}$ which are not necessarily \emph{uniformly} piecewise Lipschitz, we consider the associated $\xi $-measurable function

 (defined almost everywhere), which collects the best Lipschitz constants on individual rank-one cylinders.
 If $\vartheta_{f}$ is unbounded, the decay rate of its tail $\mu(\vartheta_{f}>t)$ as $t\rightarrow\infty$ provides a meaningful way of quantifying the overall regularity of the function.
 The stable limit theorems for real-valued observables obtained in \cite{AD}, which assume boundedness of $\vartheta_{f}$, have been extended significantly in \cite{Goue2}, where it is shown that for $f:X\rightarrow\mathbb{R}$ in the domain of attraction of a stable random variable $S$, the assumption that $\int\vartheta_{f}^{\eta}\,d\mu<\infty$ for some $\eta\in(0,1]$ is sufficient for the SLT (\ref{Eq_ADADAD}). \textbf{Link to the iid case.} The result just quoted is based on the insight (Theorem 1.5 of \cite{Goue2}) that (excluding the square-integrable Gaussian case) for such $f$ the SLT for the dynamical system holds iff it holds for the partial sums of an iid sequence of random variables with the same distribution as $f$.
 This easily extends from the scalar case studied in \cite{Goue2} to the situation of $d$-dimensional random vectors.
-Call a Borel measure on $\mathbb{R}^{d}$ \emph{full} if it is not supported on any proper affine subspace of $\mathbb{R}^{d}$.
-A $d$-dimensional random vector is \emph{full} if its law is.
-We shall use

 \begin{proposition} [\textbf{Nondegenerate distribtional limits - GM versus iid}] Let $(X,\mathcal{A},\mu,T,\xi)$ be a mixing probability preserving Gibbs-Markov system, and $f=(f^{(1)},\ldots,f^{(d)}):X\rightarrow \mathbb{R}^{d}$ an observable satisfying $\int\vartheta_{f}^{\eta} \,d\mu<\infty$ for some $\eta\in(0,1]$.
 Suppose that $S$ is a full $d$-dimensional random vector, and $(A_{n},B_{n})_{n\geq1}$ a sequence in $\mathbb{R}^{d}\times(0,\infty)$ such that $\sqrt{n}=o(B_{n})$ as $n\rightarrow\infty$.